 |Day 3||Vehicle transfer to Capileira (1500 metres altitude).
 Bike up to the Refugio Poqueir at 2,600 metres, involve biking up to 2,800 metres, stay overnight at the Refugio Poqueira.|

 |Day 4||Bike up to the Veleta Pass at 3400 metres, and return to the Refugio Poqueira for a second night.|

 |Day 5||Bike down to Capileira at 1500m, followed by a circular route, then a technical descent into Orgiva.|

 |Day 6||Day off.
 You can visit the Orgiva market, chill out around the pool, visit Granada and the Alhambra Palace, or go off on the bike on your own.|

 |Day 7||High level route starting from Puente Palo, or descent from Trevelez to Orgiva.
 Pack up, night out in Orgiva.|

 |Day 8||Return transfer to Malaga Airport.|

 The above programme should only be taken as a general guide.
 We will make every effort to tailor the programme to suit your requirements, abilities and preferences and are happy to customise the itinerary with regard to start and finish dates, routes and days off.

-Regarding costs, please refer to our Prices page (why pay more for an inferior holiday, with the big operators), this includes guiding for the week and transfers, accommodation (including 2 nights at the Refugio), and a packed lunch when required.
-Costs £240 per person per week for non cycling clients.
+Cost is only £380 for the week (why pay more for an inferior holiday, with the big operators), this includes guiding for the week and transfers, accommodation (including 2 nights at the Refugio), breakfast and a packed lunch when required.
+Costs £150 per person per week for non cycling clients.